 Has an ugly ink stain marred your leather couch, handbag, or vehicle seat?
 Reverse the harm with one of these four simple do-it-yourself treatments.

 Leather products are investment pieces that demand meticulous care, which is why it’s upsetting when they become ruined with widespread, difficult-to-remove ink splatters.
-If a pen bursts in your handbag or a felt-tip marker leaks on your vehicle seat, you must act promptly to avoid permanent discoloration.
+If a pen bursts in your handbag or a felt-tip marker leaks on your vehicle seat, you need to act promptly to avoid permanent discoloration.
 Fortunately, all four of these do-it-yourself methods for removing ink from leather utilize only household items you probably already have on hand, saving you a trip to the store.